alexander-camacho/employee.tracker/README.md

 This is a CLI app that allows a user to interact with an SQL database containing data for their workforce.
 This app uses Node.js, Inquirer to interact with the user, and mySQL to interact with the database.
 The functions that are available are
 - Adding (employees, roles, or departments)
 - Deleting (employees, roles, or departments)
-- Viewing (employees, employees by department, roles, or departments)
+- Viewing (employees, employees by department, roles, or departments, budget of all departments)
 - Updating (employee's manager, or employee's role).

 ## Table of Contents